Image Encoding#

 Type: 5 bits

-The definition of NAL unit payload types is shown in the table below.
+The definition of the NAL unit payload type is shown in the table below.

 Summary of Unit Types and Payload Structures